A list of things that must, should or could be done by programmers.

 Player order-giving improvements

-- Make it possible to queue fleet move orders
+- Make it possible to queue fleet orders (other than movement, which can already be queued), such as colonizing or invading a planet

 - Add some player-helping AI scripts so the player can order a fleet to "explore"